🚀 See Middesk in action with an instant, self-guided demo

 Another option is to send the business’s accounting department a W-9 form.
 This is an IRS form used specifically to request TINs (of which EINs are a type) in order to verify them for KYC or KYB purposes.
 It looks like this:

-The template for the W-9 form can be found at https://www.irs.gov/forms-pubs/about-form-w-9 under “Current Revision”.
-Fill out the header section, leave Part I and Part II blank for the business to fill out, and then send the form to the business.
+Once you have the template of the W-9 form, fill out the header section, leave Part I and Part II blank for the business to fill out, and then send the form to the business.

 This is a secure option because it requires sending the business your own company’s information, and allows the receiving business to keep a copy.
 So the business can trust that its EIN is being used properly because it knows exactly who the request came from, and can report this information to the authorities in the event the EIN is misused.